rach0022/giftr-pwa/README.md

 - [x] create x-icon for desktop version | copied from assignment 1
 - [x] link materialize library (self hosted for offline use)
 - [ ] decide on a colour scheme (add class to body based on colour scheme)
+- [ ] choose some google fonts to host on site, maybe even add them to the static/ dynamic cache
 - [x] decide on design practice (pubsub, seems like the best option so far)
 - [x] create some base materialize templates to use
 - [x] figure out form validation with materialize forms